 Gastrointestinal Side Effects

 Unfortunately, some AERD (Samter's Triad) patients are unable to tolerate high dose aspirin therapy due to GI side effects.
-The number of patients who discontinue aspirin due to GI problems is fairly low - in one review, only one out of 30 patients had to stop taking aspirin for this reason.
 A long term study done by Scripps found that 14% of AERD patients had significant enough side effects to discontinue aspirin therapy.
 GI side effects are more common in older individuals and those with a history of GI problems.

 If enteric coated aspirin cannot be tolerated, there are several options that can be tried to reduce these side effects.
 The dose of aspirin can be reduced.
 Proton-pump inhibitor medications, which reduce gastric acid production, can be prescribed.
 Some patients report fewer GI side effects from buffered aspirin, which contains small amounts of calcium and magnesium as antacids.
 Buffered aspirin can be hard to find, as it is less popular than enteric coated aspirin among the general population.